-This setting influences the amount of foliage, so putting it to Low helps against sneaky soldiers and enemies hiding.
-Definitely low for competitive games.
+This setting influences the amount of foliage, so putting it on Low helps against sneaky soldiers and enemies hiding.
+Definitely choose low for competitive games.

 Antialiasing Post-Processing: TAA Low.

 I wish we could disable it but we cannot.
-So set it to the lowest setting possible.
+So let’s just set it to the lowest setting possible.

 Ambient Occlusion: Off.